coppergold2/BBattleShip/README.md

-Built with React and Node JS
+Built with React and Node JS, Express and Mongo DB Pre. need to install mongoDB
 1. 'npm install' to install required packages
 2. 'node server.js' to run the backend server
 3. 'npm start' to run the frontend game